 Key to both organizations is setting expectations on how their marketing efforts will make a return with the efforts of our inbound marketing agency.
 Given this opportunity, I think that inbound marketing agencies due a disservice to many companies by setting terrible expectations.
-Often, they believe that if a customer has marketing budget – they want it.
+Often, they believe that if a customer has a marketing budget – they want it.

 This is a terrible strategy.
 We’ve already mentioned that inbound marketing has dependencies, but there are other strategies that work incredibly well and have a legitimate return on investment.

 Advertising often has a low cost and low return on that investment.
-However, advertising can often contribute to brand recognition and can help ease the sales.
-We’re not opposed to advertising, but if demand and quality of leads need to be high, we may advise our clients to invest in other areas.
+However, advertising can often contribute to brand recognition and can help ease sales.
+We’re not opposed to advertising, but if the demand and quality of leads need to be high, we may advise our clients to invest in other areas.

 Inbound marketing utilizing an effective content strategy is somewhat unique and has caught on in popularity because of the high impact and low cost per lead.
 However, it’s not an instantaneous demand generator.
 Content strategies that utilize both search and social strategies often take time to build momentum.
 Since it’s a continuous effort, a company is compounding results over time.
 That is, as you provide content today, content you wrote a month ago is still working to drive leads to you.

 As well, inbound marketing strategies can provide scoring opportunities to better recognize highly qualified leads from less attractive ones.
 Inbound marketing can also supply additional insights for your outbound team to become more intelligent about a prospect’s intent.
 Understanding what they were reading, what they were searching on and captured form data can prepare and close leads quickly and effectively.